rightjs/rightjs-docs/docs/en/ui.md

   :rater         => "A simple rating widget that can work as a part of a form or as a standalone widget",

-  :'in-edit'     => "A simple in-place editors feature for RightJS" }
+  :'in-edit'     => "A simple in-place editors feature for RightJS",

+  :uploader      => "Form uploading progress widget for RightJS" }
 %>